 Treatment of ICP: UDCA

-But despite these findings some researchers still felt that UDCA was beneficial to take, and the most recent research from Ovadia et al (2021) showed that it can reduce the risk of spontaneous premature birth, particularly for those women with bile acids over 40 µmol/L. There are also some experts in ICP who still believe that UDCA could protect those unborn babies whose mothers have very high bile acid levels.
+But it should be noted that in PITCHES, approximately 75% of participants had serum bile acids <40 μmol/L at randomisation and the most recent research from Ovadia et al (2021) showed that it still does have benefits which include reducing the risk of spontaneous premature birth and meconium staining for those with bile acids >40 μmol/L. There are also some experts in ICP who still believe that UDCA could protect those unborn babies whose mothers have very high bile acid levels and EASL Clinical Practice Guideline recommends UDCA as a treatment for ICP.
+Finally, even with bile acids of <40 μmol/L, we would suggest that taking UDCA may still be worth trying for those people who have such severe itch, that even a mild reduction is beneficial.

 How does UDCA work?